edumor/kipu-bank/README.md

 Henry Web3 Bootcamp - Module 2 Final Project
 2025

+## Module 2 Compliance Statement

+This contract strictly adheres to **Module 2** curriculum requirements:

+✅ **No long strings**: All error messages are concise (6-14 characters)
+✅ **Single storage access**: Each state variable read only once per function
+✅ **Module 2 concepts only**: Uses only techniques taught in the module
+✅ **Gas optimized**: Implements efficiency patterns from Module 2
+✅ **Security patterns**: Follows CEI and safe transfer practices

 ---

 ## Disclaimer

 This smart contract is developed for educational purposes as part of a Web3 development bootcamp.
-While it implements security best practices, it has not undergone professional security audits.
+While it implements security best practices taught in Module 2, it has not undergone professional security audits.
 Use in production environments is not recommended without additional security reviews and testing.

 ## Additional Resources